miracle-wm-org/miracle-wm-wiki/docs/configuration/display_configuration.md

   outputs:
     name: string      # the name of the output to match
     enabled: boolean  # whether or not the output is used
+    primary: boolean  # whether or not the output is primary.
+If set true on multiple outputs, only the first one will be primary.
     position:         # the XY position of the output
       x: int
       y: int